 Our role is to protect the interests of current and future NI electricity consumers.
-A crucial way we do this is by providing SONI with a price control framework which ensures that its TSO interests can be aligned to its customers and consumers.1 In this document, we are consulting on developing such a framework to deliver good outcomes for NI consumers from 2020 to 2025 and beyond.
+A crucial way we do this is by providing SONI with a price control framework which ensures that its TSO interests can be aligned to its customers and consumers.
+In this document, we are proposing to develop such a framework to deliver good outcomes for NI consumers from 2020 to 2025 and beyond.